 Vibration is a term that tends to induce the same when someone hears it.
 Everything in the world vibrates invariably.
-Some vibration are good and useful, some are tolerable while some fall under the dangerous category.
+Some vibrations are good and useful, some are tolerable while some fall under the dangerous category.
 One of the examples of good vibration is a vibrating guitar that produces good sound.
 The earthquake is the most dreaded vibration of all.
 In this article, we will be discussing vibration and the unit of vibration.

 What is Vibration?